Searching for Shade and Ticks : St. Malo to Some Trees

-In the deliciously cool morning air we followed the trail out of the provincial park and into the small town of Saint Malo.
+In the deliciously cool morning air we followed the Trans Canada Trail out of the provincial park and into the small town of Saint Malo.

 The road around the lake was surrounded by small homes and cottages, and in one front yard we spotted a Brown Thrasher on the lawn, hanging out with several Killdeer.
 In a stand of trembling aspen at the edge of another property we stopped to watch a pair of Eastern Kingbirds.

-As the morning progressed we found ourselves walking through hay fields and pastures.
+As the morning progressed we found ourselves walking through hay fields and pastures on the Crow Wing Trail.
 One of the things we've enjoyed about hiking in the prairies is the wildflowers along the edges of the road, and in this less-intensively managed landscape there was an abundance of colourful flowers.
 In some places we could hear the bees busily pollinating the white, yellow, orange, and purple blooms, and we enjoyed their sweet smell on the breeze.

 A little farther on we passed a pasture filled with curious black cows.
 Until they caught sight of us they were contentedly grazing, their large wet noses tracking back and forth in the lush grass in search of tasty mouthfuls.
 A flock of Brown-headed Cowbirds was foraging for insects in the patches of grass and earth disturbed by the grazing cows, sometimes coming so close to the animals that it looked like the birds were directly under the cow's noses and in danger of being munched on.